dxos/dxos/docs/content/tutorial/parties.md

 Finally, create a [`Main`](https://github.com/dxos/tutorial-tasks-app/blob/master/src/components/Main.js) component to give our app some layout.

-> - At this point, we haven't created the `TaskList` component yet.
-Therefore, you can skip this import by now commenting out its respective codes;
+> - Up to this point, we haven't created the `TaskList` component.
+Therefore, you can skip this import by commenting out the corresponding lines of code;
->  - Since we don't have any Material theme settings by now, you can use any value in the style variables you want;
+> - Since we don't have any Material UI Theme, you can use any value in the style variables you need;
->  - If you face any problem with `confirm()` function, you can try using `window.confirm()`.

 Go to your `src/components/Root.js` and render the `Main` component on the created profile section.